-- District is member of the Washington Network for Innovative Careers (WANIC) Skills Center - Two WANIC courses added to summer school schedule: DigiPen Arts & Animation and Video Game Design - Two Sno-Isle courses added to summer school schedule: Sustainable Green Design and Biotech - The science/engineering, math/computer science curriculum specialist and ELA specialists collaborate with the STEM-Career & Technical Education (CTE) director to identify and define "career clusters" that correspond to high demand and sustainable wage career areas.
+- The science/engineering, math/computer science curriculum specialist and ELA specialists collaborate with the Career and Technical Education (CTE) specialist to identify and define "career clusters" that correspond to high demand and sustainable wage career areas.
 These career clusters will be included in the 2017-18 Course Planning Book.
-The career clusters include: computer science / information technology, engineering and advanced manufacturing, business and marketing, health science, visual communications, and natural resources and sustainability. - Career cluster development and course enhancements include preparation for launching an advanced manufacturing program at Cascade High School and a student help desk course/internship program at Everett High School, which will include professional certification.
+The career clusters include: computer science / information technology, engineering and advanced manufacturing, business and marketing, health science, visual communications, and natural resources and sustainability. - Career cluster development and course enhancements include preparation for launching an advanced manufacturing program at Cascade High School and a student help desk course/internship at Everett High School.
 High School and Beyond lessons using Naviance are taught by school counselors in grades 6-12.
-A curriculum scope and sequence and instructional calendar are developed and are used by school counselors in grades 6-12. - Naviance staff leads, and representatives from the Parent Teacher Student Association (PTSA) and Everett Public Schools Foundation (EPSF) convene, a "Chart Your Course" group which meets regularly to plan strategies and events for the purposes of communicating and providing information to families that assists them with post-secondary planning. - College Goal events are held at each High School and Beyond event in October 2016, which results in more Free Application for Federal Aid (FAFSA) completions by students than in previous years.
-In addition, high school counselors, career specialists, and GearUp staff participate in Washington Student Achievement Council's (WSAC)'s "12th Year Campaign".
-The campaign is a combination of two national programs, College Goal Washington and the College Application Campaign.
-WSAC administers Washington's campaign to provide high school seniors with support for two important processes: applying to colleges and applying for financial aid.
+A curriculum scope and sequence and instructional calendar are developed and are used by school counselors in grades 6-12. - Naviance staff leads, and representatives from the Parent Teacher Student Association (PTSA) and Everett Public Schools Foundation (EPSF) convene, a "Chart Your Course" group which meets regularly to plan strategies and events for the purposes of communicating and providing information to families that assists them with post-secondary planning. - College Goal events are held at each High School and Beyond event in October 2016, which results in more Free Application for Federal Student Aid (FAFSA) completions by students than in previous years. - This academic year, college application events are being held at Cascade and Everett High School.
+Admissions staff from local and out of state colleges and universities are available at the events to help students submit college applications online.
+This results in a higher number of college applications submitted to date than in previous years.